Equations defining probability tree models: An implicit characterisation of staged trees

 \subsection{Conditional probabilities and odds ratios}

-In Bayesian networks when a probability distribution factorises according to an acyclic directed graph we have an expression of the atomic probabilities as a product of conditional probabilities depending on ancestor configurations, $p(x)=\prod_{i=1}^kp_i(x_i|x_{\pa(i)})$ for all atoms $x$ in an underlying discrete space.
+In Bayesian networks where a probability distribution factorises according to an acyclic directed graph, the atomic probabilities in the model can be written as a product of conditional probabilities depending on ancestor configurations: $p(x)=\prod_{i=1}^kp_i(x_i|x_{\pa(i)})$ where $\pa(i)$ denotes the parent set of vertex $i$ in the graph and $x$ is an atom in an underlying discrete product state space $\X_1\times\ldots\times\X_k$.
+These conditional probabilities locally sum to one as $\sum_{x_i\in\X_i}p_i(x_i|x_{\pa(i)})=1$ for all $i=1,\ldots,k$.
 In the same fashion, we can read the distribution $\ptheta(\lambda)=\prod_{e\in E(\lambda)}\theta(e)$ over root-to-leaf paths $\lambda$ in a probability tree as a product of conditional probabilities where every label $\theta(e)$ of an edge $e=(v,v')$ denotes the transition probability of moving on to $v'$ given arrival at $v$.
-We show below why this is so and how this interpretation gives rise to a nice interpretation of stage identifications.
+We show below why this is so and how this interpretation gives rise to an intuitive interpretation of stage identifications.

 For clarity, we henceforth denote atomic probabilities as $p_i=\ptheta(\lambda_i)$ for root-to-leaf paths $\lambda_i$ numbered as $i=1,\ldots,n$.
 We write $[v]\subseteq\{1,\ldots,n\}$ for the indices of those root-to-leaf paths which pass through a fixed vertex $v\in V$ and we abbreviate the sum of their corresponding atomic probabilities to $p_{[v]}=\sum_{i\in [v]}p_i$.
 Thus, $p_{[v]}$ is simply the probability of the event \enquote{passing through $v$}.
 Whenever a staged tree is used as an equivalent representation of a Bayesian network, this type of vertex-centred event corresponds to a margin of the bigger model \citep{Collazo.etal.2018}.
 Paths in a tree graph which are not root-to-leaf paths are throughout denoted by their head and tail, for instance $v\to w$ for a path from $v$ to $w$.
-Note that in a tree graph every such path between two vertices is unique and that for our purposes we can usually ignore its directionality.
+In a tree graph every such path between two vertices is unique and for our purposes we can usually ignore its directionality.
 The set of edges a path $v\to w$ passes through can then be denoted as $E(v\to w)\subseteq E$.
 The root vertex of $\T$ is always denoted by $v_0\in V$.

 Two useful properties of $p_{[v]}$ will be employed over the following sections, for $v\in V$.
 First, because of the additivity of the underlying probability measure, we can split each such probability into the sum of probabilities measured at the children of $v$: